CMS-LUMI-POG/PublicPlots/README.md

 * You can also simply delete (or move) the cache directory, which accomplishes the same as above.

 It is recommended to periodically rebuild the cache a few times throughout the year just to catch any unexpected changes that may have happened in the year's data.

+## Current setup on lxplus

+Currently these scripts are run automatically by an acron job on the lumipro account.
+The public plots script is run every half hour, and the pileup plots script is run every week after the pileup JSON is updated.
+To see the current acron setup use `acrontab -l` and to edit it you can use `acrontab -e`.

+The crontab is configured so that it invokes the scripts `~lumipro/run_public_plots.sh` and `~lumipro/run_pileup_plots.sh`.
+These are set up as symlinks to the actual scripts which should be run (for 2018, `~lumipro/PublicPlots/createlumipublic_2018.sh` and `~lumipro/PublicPlots/createpileuppublic_2018.sh`), so that if you need to change the script when entering a different run period, you can just alter the symlink to point to the desired script.